 Gagnier was one of Broadband for America’s 2013 Faces of Innovation and led the digital literacy startup TRAIL to the 2013 TechCrunch Startup Battlefield.

 Gagnier earned a B.A. in Political Science and a B.A. in Sociology from the University of California, Irvine, a Master’s in Public Administration from the University of Southern California Price School of Public Policy and a J.D. from the University of San Francisco.

 Gagnier is admitted to practice in California, the District of Columbia and the U.S. District Court- Central and Northern Districts of California.
-She sits on the Board of Directors of Without My Consent, tackling issues like online harassment and revenge porn.
+She sits on the Board of Directors of Without My Consent, tackling issues like online harassment and nonconsensual pornography.
 Christina is also an accredited attorney with the U.S. Department of Veteran’s Affairs to help veterans with claims.
 She also serves as the Chief Executive Officer of Know Before You Go, an organization that grants scholarships for college visits, and as the Chief Executive Officer of the LINK AMERICAS Foundation, of which she was previously an Expert Advisor since 2009.
 Gagnier formerly served as the Chief Executive Officer of TRAIL.